EpicGames/EOS-Getting-Started/README.md

 ## License

 Getting Started series code is distributed under the terms of MIT License.
-See [LICENSE](LICENSE) for details.
+See the [LICENSE](LICENSE) for details.

 ## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/), or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.